awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 For more information about Amazon S3 permissions, see [Amazon S3 actions](using-with-s3-actions.md)\.

 **Report**
 Specify whether you want S3 Batch Operations to generate a completion report\.
 If you request a job\-completion report, you must also provide the parameters for the report in this element\.
+The necessary information includes:
-The necessary information includes the bucket where you want to store the report, the format of the report, whether you want the report to include the details of all tasks or only failed tasks, and an optional prefix string\.
++ The bucket where you want to store the report
++ The format of the report
++ Whether you want the report to include the details of all tasks or only failed tasks
++ An optional prefix string

 **Tags \(optional\)**
 You can label and control access to your S3 Batch Operations jobs by adding *tags*\.
 Tags can be used to identify who is responsible for a Batch Operations job\.
 You can create jobs with tags attached to them, and you can add tags to jobs after you create them\.
 For example, you could grant an IAM user permission to invoke `CreateJob` provided that the job is created with the tag `"Department=Finance"`\.